oneeve8/kobble-data/content/tutorialnarrative3.md

 So, in this video, I’ll share some more content management ideas such as creating folders and channel groups.

-I’ll also share some ideas for creating your own projects or wiki knowledge base, for personal use, or as a student or teacher, or for work related projects.
+I’ll alshare some ideas for creating your own projects or wiki knowledge base, for personal use, or as a student or teacher, or for work related projects.

-I’ll also explain a little more about GitHub, including how to retrieve and edit information in GitHub.
+I’ll also explain a little more about GitHub, including how to retrieve and edit information in GitHub and the difference between a public and private repo.

 I’ll also explain in more detail your In-App sharing support option.
 And I’ll give you more details on sharing channels and tracks.